glacier-project/frost-planner/README.md

 This will install all the project's dependencies.

-## Frost-Sheet in Action: Solving a Simple Job-Shop Problem
+## FrostPlanner in Action: Solving a Simple Job-Shop Problem

 Here's how to model a simple Job-Shop problem and find an optimal schedule.